ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

 * The `Design Guide <Design-Guide>` summarizes design patterns for ROS 2 packages.
 As quality is highly impacted by design it is a good idea to have a look into it before.
-* The `Developer Guide <Developer-Guide>` explains what to consider when contributing to ROS 2 packages w.r.t. to contribution workflow (organizational), coding conventions, documentation considerations, etc. All these consideration may have an impact on single or several quality attributes.
+* The `Developer Guide <Developer-Guide>` explains what to consider when contributing to ROS 2 packages w.r.t. to contribution workflow (organizational), coding conventions, documentation considerations, etc. All these considerations may have an impact on single or several quality attributes.

 Patterns
 --------